 Are clawfoot tubs dangerous?
-Despite having a reputation for being the perfect spot to relax and unwind, clawfoot tubs can be somewhat more dangerous than standard bathtubs because they are more difficult to get in and out of, which can lead to more slips and falls.
+Despite having a reputation for being the perfect spot to relax and unwind, these beastly beauties can be somewhat more dangerous than a standard bathtub.
+By design, they are typically deeper than a regular tub and they usually sit higher off the floor, making them more difficult to get in and out of.
+Together, these two features, although lending to the comfort and style of the tub, can sometimes lead to more slips and falls.

-A clawfoot tub is a type of freestanding bathtub, which is typically supported by four legs with feet often in the shape of animal claws.
-Nowadays, there are many variations of the clawfoot tub available and they can come in different sizes, shapes, and materials.
-Clawfoot tubs are generally bigger than most alcove bathtubs and require more water to fill.
-Traditional, clawfoot tubs may require external clawfoot tub faucet and shower fixtures.
-Newer clawfoot tubs can include features such as whirlpool jets and showerhead fixtures.
+The term clawfoot tub commonly refers to a type of freestanding bathtub that is generally supported by four legs, often with feet in the shape of animal claws.
+Although, nowadays, there are many variations of the tub available, and more modern versions can come in different sizes, shapes, and materials.
+These tubs are generally bigger and deeper than most alcove or corner tubs and require more water to fill.
+And, in most cases, require external faucets and shower fixtures to be attached or mounted on a wall or structure nearby.
+Newer clawfoot tubs can also include features such as whirlpool jets and showerhead fixtures.

 Is A Clawfoot Tub The Right Choice For Your Bathroom?

 We’ve all seen them in movies and magazines, people comfortably soaking in their deep bubble-filled clawfoot bathtubs.
 You may even be thinking about installing one in your bathroom.
 But, before you decide to spend your budget on one of these hefty makeovers, you may want to consider a couple of important factors ~ such as will you need a special shower curtain?

 - Clawfoot tubs lack many of the conveniences of most standard alcove bathtubs, including a built-in shower space, ledges, and sometimes shelving.
 They also require more upkeep and cleaning to prevent damage to the tub and space around it, so you’ll need to invest in a good custom shower curtain.